The stochastic gravitational wave background from QCD phase transition in the framework of higher-order GUP: The higher-order GUP corrected entropy and photons gas

-where ${g_\pi }$ is to the number of degrees of freedom.
-This partition function forms the basis for computing thermodynamic quantities.
+where ${g_\pi }$ denotes the number of internal degrees of freedom.
+In writing eq.~(\ref{eq6}), the deformation factor in eq.~(\ref{eq5}) simply multiplies the standard Bose--Einstein integrand in momentum space, while the remaining momentum integral is identical to that of an ordinary relativistic photon gas.
+The partition function~(\ref{eq6}) therefore encodes the effect of the higher-order GUP on the thermodynamics of the photon gas through a temperature-dependent correction factor.
 From the deformed phase space and statistical distribution, the modified entropy of photon gas is given by